xpdota/guide-scratch/3pty/LogGuide.md

 frequently run into situations where the regex alone isn't enough.
 For example, a regex *can* filter player vs NPC IDs ( as players start with `0x1` while NPCs start with `0x4`) but do not have an easy way to filter to the local player.

-Both of the options also provide significantly better readability than raw regular expressions.
+Both of the aforementioned options also provide significantly better readability than raw regular expressions.
+Complicated regices are often jokingly referred to as "write-only" due to providing horrible readability.

 ### Other General Tips